edrabc/traceability/README.md

 </filter-mapping>
 ```

-- Authorized User: if every request requires an authorization step, just add the following configuration to the **web.xml** file, so the username is automatically injected in the MDC:
+- **Authorized User**: if every request requires an authorization step, just add the following configuration to the **web.xml** file, so the username is automatically injected in the MDC:

 ```xml
 <filter>